 - Implementation and development of competitive swimming programs and leveraging USA Swimming membership

 - Developing mutually beneficial partnerships with partner agencies

 - Evaluation and development of swim school programs, policies, and performance.

-With the American Red Cross, he has certified more than 1,000 lifeguards in the last 15 years, as well as 30-plus lifeguard Instructors.
-Todd has taught water safety instructor courses for the past nine years in the community, and at Butler University, as adjunct faculty.
-He has also taught other courses at Butler University, including Physiology of Exercise, Essentials of Sport Conditioning and Strength Training, Introduction to HPERD and has served as an intern supervisor.
+Along with the American Red Cross, Landwehr has certified more than 1,000 lifeguards in the last 16 years, as well as more than 35 lifeguard instructors.
+He has taught water safety instructor courses for the past 11 years in the community, and at Butler University, as adjunct faculty.
+He has also taught other courses at Butler University, including physiology of exercise, essentials of sport conditioning and strength training, introduction to HPERD (health, physical education, recreation and dance) and has served as an intern supervisor.

 Areas of expertise:

 - American Red Cross training and water safety

 - Organizational management – including project management, forecasting, budgets